 When a Member refuses to participate with a CNA, the MCO will make every effort to discuss the benefits of the needs assessment with the Member, emphasizing that this assessment makes the determination of useful resources to meet the Member's needs, such as the community benefit for personal care assistance, special home environment modifications and adaptive equipment.
-In documented refusal circumstances, the MCO will submit a proposal for a basic care plan with minimum services outlined and suspending any requests for increased services/personal care hours until an assessment is conducted and completed.
+The MCO will ensure the Member signs the HSD approved care coordination declination form and maintain the signed form in the Member's file-.
+If the Member refuses to sign the care coordination declination form, the MCO shall document such refusal in the Member's record.
+The MCO will perform quarterly claims mining for these Members and will renew attempts to reach the Member if claims mining indicates a possible need for care coordination.
+The Member who has refused care coordination will not be assigned to care coordination level 2 or level 3.
+In documented refusal circumstances, the MCO will submit a proposal to the member outlining a basic care plan with minimum services outlined and suspending any requests for increased services/personal care hours until a CNAAN and NFLOC is conducted and completed.